 PAA Credit Agreements.
 PAA's credit agreements (which impact the ability to access the PAA commercial paper program because they provide the backstop that supports PAA's short-term credit ratings) and the indentures governing PAA's senior notes contain cross-default provisions.
 PAA's credit agreements prohibit declaration or payments of distributions on, or purchases or redemptions of, units if any default or event of default is continuing.
-In addition, the agreements contain various covenants limiting PAA's ability to, among other things:
+In addition, PAA's credit agreements contain various covenants limiting PAA's ability to, among other things:

-- grant liens on certain property; - incur indebtedness, including capital leases; - sell substantially all of its assets or enter into a merger or consolidation; - engage in certain transactions with affiliates; and - enter into certain burdensome agreements.
+- · grant liens on certain property; - incur indebtedness, including capital leases; - sell substantially all of its assets or enter into a merger or consolidation; - · engage in certain transactions with affiliates; and - enter into certain burdensome agreements.

-The PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility treat a change of control as an event of default and also require PAA to maintain a debt-to-EBITDA coverage ratio that will not be greater than 5.00 to 1.00 (or 5.50 to 1.00 on all outstanding debt during an acquisition period (generally, the period consisting of three fiscal quarters following an acquisition greater than \$150 million)).

-For covenant compliance purposes, letters of credit and borrowings to fund hedged inventory and margin requirements are excluded when calculating the debt coverage ratio.
+The credit agreements for the PAA senior unsecured revolving credit facility, the PAA senior secured hedged inventory facility and the PAA senior unsecured 364-day revolving credit facility treat a change of control as an event of default and also require PAA to maintain a debt-to-EBITDA coverage ratio that, on a trailing four-quarter basis, will not be greater than 5.00 to 1.00 (or 5.50 to 1.00 on all outstanding debt during an acquisition period (generally, the period consisting of three fiscal quarters following an acquisition greater than \$150 million)).
+For covenant compliance purposes, Consolidated EBITDA may include certain adjustments, including those for material projects and certain non-recurring expenses.
+Additionally, letters of credit and borrowings to fund hedged inventory and margin requirements are excluded when calculating the debt coverage ratio.

 A default under PAA's credit facilities would permit the lenders to accelerate the maturity of the outstanding debt.
 As long as PAA is in compliance with its credit agreements, PAA's ability to make distributions of available cash is not restricted.
-As of December 31, 2014, PAA was in compliance with the covenants contained in its credit agreements and indentures.
+As of December 31, 2015, PAA was in compliance with the covenants contained in its credit agreements and indentures.

 AAP Credit Agreement.
-To secure the credit agreement, AAP pledged 100% of (i) its incentive distribution rights in PAA and (ii) its interest in PAA GP.
-The credit agreement contains various covenants limiting AAP's ability to, among other things:
+To secure the AAP credit agreement, AAP pledged 100% of (i) its incentive distribution rights in PAA and (ii) its interest in PAA GP.
+The AAP credit agreement contains various covenants limiting AAP's ability to, among other things:

-• incur additional indebtedness;
+- incur additional indebtedness;

 - grant liens;

-- · make fundamental changes as defined;
+- make fundamental changes as defined;

-- make restrictive payments as defined; and
+- · make restrictive payments as defined; and

 - enter into restrictive agreements.

 The AAP credit agreement also requires AAP to maintain a Leverage Ratio of no greater than 4.0 to 1.0.
-As of December 31, 2014, AAP was in compliance with the covenants contained in its credit agreement.
+As of December 31, 2015, AAP was in compliance with the covenants contained in its credit agreement.